L-Dot/Letterboxd-list-scraper/README.md

 > Scraping multiple lists is most easily done by running `python -m listscraper -f <file>` with a custom .txt file that contains the URL on each newline.
 Each newline can take unique `-p` and `-on` optional flags.
 For an example of such a file please see `target_lists.txt`.

 > [!IMPORTANT]
-> Program currently does not support the scraping of extremely long generic Letterboxd pages (e.g. `https://letterboxd.com/films/popular/this/week/genre/documentary/`, which contains ~152000 films)
+> Program currently does not support the scraping of extremely long generic Letterboxd pages (e.g. `https://letterboxd.com/films/popular/this/week/genre/documentary/`, which contains ~152000 films).
+To circumvent this, please use the `-p` flag to make a smaller page selection.

 ## TODO